Getting around Edinburgh

 The main bus operator in Edinburgh is Lothian Buses.
 They offer different ticket types:

-Single fare (one bus ride within the city)
+Single fare (one bus ride)

 Day Ticket (unlimited travel for one day)